lmorg/murex/docs/commands/a.md

         "Sunday"
     ]

-This is particularly useful if you are adding formating that might break under `a`'s formatting (which uses the `str` data type).
+This is particularly useful if you are adding formatting that might break under `a`'s formatting (which uses the `str` data type).

 ## See Also